Sterc/nutshellmodx/core/components/nutshellmodx/docs/readme.txt

 Configuration
 ---------------------------------------
-To use the NutshellModx hook, you have to supply a username and API key.
+To use the MODX to Nutshell CRM hook, you have to supply a username and API key.
 This can be configured with either system settings or formit parameters:

 * System settings
 nutshellmodx.apikey